AIDynamics/NeoPulse_Examples/Classification/Audio/readme.md

 # Introduction
 These sample .nml files are for training a classification model using audio data in [NeoPulse™ AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).

+Please Note: This sample .nml code generates a simple model which is not designed to achieve high accuracy.
+Using high quality, custom data will help achieve higher accuracy.

 # Data
 Data for this example is from the [Music Genres Dataset](http://opihi.cs.uvic.ca/sound/genres.tar.gz).
 The dataset features 100 audio samples from 10 music genres.